⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

-Back at the Mead Creek intersection on the Skyline Road.
-A nice gentleman from the Waldron Ranch stopped to chat and told us that hikers were free to access the Porcupine Hills across the section land next to the road.
+Back at the Mead Creek intersection on the West Sharples Creek Road.
+A nice gentleman from the Waldron Ranch stopped to chat and told us that hikers were free to access Ky-es-kaghd-oghsuyiss (the Porcupine Hills) across the section land next to the road.
 The beginning of the ridge that leads to Sand Bluff is on the far right.
 You can see on the left, that we made it no further up the Skyline Road than I did the previous week.

-A closer look at the beginning of the ridge from the Skyline Road.
+A closer look at the beginning of the ridge from the West Sharples Creek Road.

 Centre Peak looked majestic from our parking spot.
 With a starting temperature of -17c and a fresh blanket of snow, it’s hard to believe that it’s actually spring.
 In fact, earlier this morning, Pincher Creek hit -22c, making it the coldest March 31st in history.
 Winter just doesn’t want to take the hint this year!
 A heavy snowfall warning has already been issued for Easter Sunday and Monday.